2019 Orchard Towers murder: Tan Hong Sheng

 On 5 February 2021, the sixth man Tan Hong Sheng, who was remanded without bail since his recapture in September 2019, pleaded guilty to a single charge of consorting an armed person and two unrelated charges of rioting, which he committed on 18 November 2018 and 25 February 2019 respectively.
 It was further revealed that Tan was out on bail for the second rioting offence when he became involved in the 2019 Orchard Towers murder case.
 Tan also faced five other similar charges, but these will be taken into consideration during sentencing.

 The prosecution sought a sentence of at least five years in prison with 12 strokes of the cane after emphasising that Tan had committed two earlier rioting offences and the viciousness of the attack, as well as his criminal record.
 On the other hand, the defence counsel, led by Josephus Tan, argued for a lighter sentence of between 45 and 50 months' jail and between nine and 12 strokes of the cane on account that their client was merely trying to stop the fight and not taking part in it.

-On 5 March 2021, Tan, then 24 years old, was sentenced to a total of four years and nine months' jail (or 57 months' jail) and 12 strokes of the cane.
+On 5 March 2021, Tan, then 24 years old, was sentenced to a total of four years and nine months' jail (57 months) and 12 strokes of the cane.

-Controversy
+Tan was released in 2022 after receiving parole for good behaviour.
+He was later arrested for an unrelated assault case and imprisoned for five months in 2025.